docQodly/docs/docs/studio/localization.md

 Removing a locale will:

-- Delete all translations associated with that locale.
+- Delete all translation keys associated with that locale.
 - Automatically update the `UserLanguage.supported` array, removing the deleted language from the runtime switching options.